mBART: Multidimensional Monotone BART: Examples

 \subsection{The Stock Returns Example}

-An important and heavily studied problem is the predictability of stock market returns.
+An important and heavily studied problem in Finance is the predictability of stock market returns.
 Can we measure characteristics of a firm ($x$) that can help us predict a future return ($y$)?
 The data are monthly and the $x$'s are measured the previous month so that the relationship being studied is predictive.
 Our $y$ is actually {\it excess} return, the difference between the return for a firm and the average return for firms that month.
 While still very useful in practice, predicting the excess return is easier than predicting the whole return.

-Often in predictability studies predictive models are fit for each month and then rolling windows of months are considered.
-In this section we pick one month (at random) and consider the fitting of a model for that particular month.
-We picked December, 1981 from a much larger data set of 594 months.
+Often in predictability studies, predictive models are fit for each month and then rolling windows of months are considered. { For this example, we focus on fitting models for the returns of $n$ = 1,531 firms for the single month December 1981, (picked randomly from a much larger data set of 594 months), to compare mBART with BART and linear regression.
 Since the modeling is done for each month, it makes sense to focus on a particular month to see how different approaches might work.
-However, the predictive model uncovered is exploratory rather than reflective of the actual predictive mechanism used in practice, which is based on averaging rolling fits.
+Note that the predictive models uncovered here are descriptive rather than reflective of the actual averaging rolling fit predictive mechanism used in practice}.

-We used four predictive variables in $x$. {\tt logme}: market equity (logged), {\tt r1}: return, {\tt gpat}: gross profitability ((sales - cost of goods sold) / total assets), and {\tt logag}: growth in total assets (logged).
+We used four predictive variables in $x$. {\tt logme}: market equity (logged), {\tt r1}: previous return, {\tt gpat}: gross profitability ((sales minus cost of goods sold) / total assets), and {\tt logag}: growth in total assets (logged).
 Remember, $x$ is lagged.
-We have observations on 1,531 firms.
-Although log transformations of predictors is unnecessary for BART and mBART, these transformations facilitate comparisons with linear regression.
+Although log transformations of predictors {are} unnecessary for BART and mBART, these transformations facilitate comparisons with linear regression.

-Logged market equity, previous return, and logged growth in total assets are all multiplied by -1 to give monotone increasing relationships.
-Below are the results of multiple linear regression:
+For convenience, we multiplied {\tt logme}, {\tt r1} and {\tt logag} by -1 to obtain all monotone increasing relationships in the following multiple linear regression:

 {

 }